-There are no relevant international standards specific to this particular enzyme (e.g. a Codex Alimentarius Standards or a JECFA specification for this particular enzyme) and amending the Code to approve the enzyme as a processing aid is unlikely to have a significant effect on international trade.
+There are no relevant international standards (i.e. Codex Alimentarius Standards) and amending the Code to approve the enzyme as a processing aid is unlikely to have a significant effect on international trade.

 Therefore, a notification to the WTO under Australia's and New Zealand's obligations under the WTO Technical Barriers to Trade or Application of Sanitary and Phytosanitary Measures Agreement was not considered necessary.